whwuhan/SIR/README.md

 Variable Prec is the probability to recover.
 Variable iter is number of iterations which means the time of the model.

+PS:If you use Xcode, you can open the SIR.xcodeproj directly.
+If not, you can open SIR document, all of source is in it.